Post-18 Options: Frequently Asked Questions (FAQs)

 I thought Higher Education was only available at University?

-What is the difference between H.E. at University and H.E. at a College of Further Education or a Specialist College?
+What is the difference between University and Higher Education courses at a College of Further Education or a Specialist College?

 Let’s start with H.E. at Colleges of Further Education.
 Here courses tend to reflect the same Level 3 technical courses offered to 16-19 year olds.
 Remember, at all levels, Colleges of Further Education have long specialised in industry specific technical learning and qualifications focusing on skills, knowledge and experiences of the workplace.
 Foundation Degrees, HNDs, HNCs and Certificates of Higher Education are common H.E. qualifications in colleges and they take one or two years.

-At the end of a two year programme students might be able to ‘top-up’ to a degree (at the college or through a local University partner) or progress into the workforce.
+At the end of a two year programme, for example, students might be able to ‘top-up’ to a degree- at the same college or through a local University partner).

-Colleges of Further Education are increasingly offering 3 year degree courses, but again they will likely focus on technical learning related to industry and work.
+Colleges of Further Education are increasingly offering 3 year degree courses also, but again they will likely focus on technical learning related to industry and work.

 It’s not quite as simple as that.